How is your family?

 Quello è stato l'ultimo periodo delle famiglie con due o più bambini.
 (That was the last period of families with two or more children.)

-4. Quante nascite ci furono nel duemilaventidue in Italia?
+4. Quante nascite ci furono nel duemilaventidue?

-(How many births were there in Italy in 2022?)
+(How many births were there in two thousand twenty-two?)

 Exercise 2: Dialogue